Complexity of Einstein-Maxwell-non-minimal coupling $R^2F^2$: the role of the penalty factor: Holographic Complexity of

 where $\tilde{r}_{\min }$ is local maximum of the effective potential, and owing to the fact that at this radius time goes to infinity, it is known as $r_f:= \tilde{r}_{\min }$.\\

-The numerical analysis of the $\mathcal{C}_{Any}$-boundary time diagrams for the Weyl squared tensor $a^2=C^2$ are plotted in Fig.(\ref{fig1}) and the complexity-boundary time in Fig.(\ref{fig2}), for $R^2F^2$ are Fig.s (\ref{fig3}), (\ref{fig4}) and for $F^2$ in Fig.s(\ref{fig5}), (\ref{fig6}).
-Regarding the fact that the complexity being defined as a maximum value, the intersections of the complexity-boundary time diagrams indicate points where complexity switches from one upper branch to another, known as $\tau_{turning}$.
+We now explain that the numerical analysis shows the relationship between the boundary time $\tau$ and the conserved momentum $P_v$ (which sets the complexity growth rate, $\frac{d\mathcal{C}_{Any}}{d\tau}\propto P_v$) for the cases $b$ equals to $C^2$, $R^2F^2$ and $F^2$.
+The panels demonstrate how this relationship changes with different parameters ($Q$, $q_2$ and $\gamma$).
+Regarding the fact that the complexity being defined as a maximum value, the intersections of the complexity-boundary time diagrams indicate points where complexity switches from one upper branch to another, known as $\tau_{turning}$ \footnote{The different branches in the CGR arises from $\frac{d\mathcal{C}_{Any}}{d\tau}\sim P_v\sim \sqrt{\tilde{U}}$.
+The CGR is a multivalued function of $r_{min}$, then there are two branches of the two extremal surfaces (with the same boundary condition and anchoring), but the complexity computed from one of them at some critical time dominates as the same transition is shown in \cite{phase}.}.
 At this time, a transition occurs in $\mathcal{C}_{Any}$-boundary time diagrams.\\ \\